DannyHorswell/AnalogueSynth/README.md

 RPI.

-You should be able to run 'make' in the visual studio folder containing teh make file.
+You should be able to run 'make' in the visual studio folder containing the make file.
 You will need to install PortAudio from http://portaudio.com/

+MIDI - If you don't have a midi controlled, disable midi in the Constants.h file by commenting out this line #define ENABLE_MIDI
+If you do have midi, you need to ensure this setting is correct for your environment in main.cpp file

+static char mididevice[] = "hw:1,0";

+you can find teh correct midi device value bu running

+amidi -l